MwachiOfficial/Project-phase-1/src/README.md

 ## Purrfect Paws

+Getting Started
+To get started with Purrfect Paws, follow these steps:

+Clone the repository to your local machine.
+Open the index.html file in your preferred web browser.

 Usage
 Searching for Cat Breeds: Enter the name of a cat breed in the search box and click "Search" to view information and images related to that breed.
 Generating Cat Facts: Click the "Cat Fact" button to generate a random cat fact.